hyperagon/hyperagon.github.io/content/posts/2025-02-27/index.md

 ![A mostly working example.](best2.gif)

 This example uses the default environment (*LunarLander-v3*).
 Thanks to [Mistral](https://chat.mistral.ai/chat) for the code to save a GIF.
+Here's the script with a bunch of coments, I added several y/N options in case you want to try yourself.

 ```
 # pip intall gymnasium==1.0.0